2008 Horatio Alger Award Winner

 "Look for role models and participate willingly in your education."

-Dr. J. Robert Beyster is the founder of Science Applications International Corporation (SAIC), the largest employee-owned research and engineering company in the United States.
+Dr. J. Robert Beyster was the founder of Science Applications International Corporation (SAIC), the largest employee-owned research and engineering company in the United States.
 He was Chairman of the Board until his retirement in July 2004, and also served as Chief Executive Officer (CEO) until November 2003.
 A recognized authority on national security and reactor physics, Dr. Beyster committed 35 years of his life to building SAIC on the founding tenets of employee ownership and technical excellence.
 He extended this commitment to the American business community by founding two nonprofit organizations to assist organizations considering employee ownership-the Beyster Institute and the Foundation for Enterprise Development.

 Bob Beyster was born in Detroit, in 1924, and grew up in Grosse Ile, Michigan.
 Initially, he and his parents lived in a rented duplex flat, with his grandparents living in the flat below.
 While he did not graduate from college, Bob's father was a gifted designer and builder.
 He and a partner built high-end homes in Detroit, and had established a thriving trade when the Depression struck, and they lost the business.
 For many years, his father did small design and construction jobs before obtaining employment with General Motors.